vuejs-translations/docs-cs/src/api/component-instance.md

 # Component Instance {#component-instance}

 :::info
-This page documents the built-in properties and methods exposed on the component public instance, i.e. `this`.
+This page documents the built-in properties and methods exposed on the component public instance, tj. `this`.

 All properties listed on this page are readonly (except nested properties in `$data`).
 :::